swcarpentry/website/_posts/2017/08/2017-08-07-mergermotions.md

 category: ["Steering Committee", "Community", "Data Carpentry"]
 ---

-I am happy to announce that the Ssteering Committees of both Software Carpentry and Data Carpentry have approved 4 motions regarding the structure and leadership of the mergered Carpentries organization.
+I am happy to announce that the Steering Committees of both Software Carpentry and Data Carpentry have approved 4 motions regarding the structure and leadership of the mergered Carpentries organization.
 The approved motions are:

 ## Motion 1
 The Board of Directors for the combined organization will be composed of 9 members, each serving a two year term without limits on the number of terms.
 Five members will be appointed through a process of nomination to the board followed by voting by board members.
 The other four members will be elected by the membership of the organization.